-Taking a bird’s eye view of the sector, identity access and management is currently facing two major challenges.
+Taking a bird’s eye view of the sector, identity access and management face two major challenges.
 The first one is inclusion.
 Nowadays, one out of seven people in the world has no legal identity.
 Similarly, one out of every three children is

 Individuals now give away identity attributes in exchange for free online services.
 Here, users have little to no control of their own identities.
 Identity ownership seems to be in the hands of third parties.
 Self-sovereign identity and other similar initiatives are striving to address this challenge.

 While BCT in particular and Distributed Ledger Technology, in general, seem to be well suited to address the second issue, their relevance for the first remains to be explored in more detail.
-Given the complexity of the technology, relatively high entry barriers and overall usability challenges, BCT might not be the first option when it comes to enhancing identity inclusion in complex development contexts.
+Given the complexity of the technology, relatively high entry barriers and overall usability challenges, BCT might not be the first option for enhancing identity inclusion in complex development contexts.

-Factoring into the ID equation the distinction between public and private goods (and services) further elucidates the multi-dimensional character of the issues.
-Lack of legal ID usually translates into a lack of access to public goods and services by large segments of the population, most lacking any sort of legal identity.
-On the other hand, private goods such as banking and financial services are more prone to benefit from technology such as BCT which has financial incentives built in.
+Factoring into the ID equation the distinction between public and private goods (and services) further elucidates the issues’ multi-dimensional character.
+Lack of legal ID usually translates into a lack of access to public goods and services by large population segments, most lacking any sort of legal identity.
+On the other hand, private goods such as banking and financial services are more prone to benefit from technology, such as BCT that has financial incentives built-in.
 That is certainly not the case with public goods.

 At the moment, several BCT initiatives focused on self-sovereign identity (SSI) are already delivering on the ground, working independently from legacy platforms, including digital ones.
 On the other hand, very few governments are exploring the potential of BCT to deliver legal or foundational ID.
 BCT should close these gaps if it wants to remain ahead in the game and provide on the ground solutions.